 What is a Violin Plot?

 As previously mentioned, a violin plot is a data visualization technique that combines a box plot and a histogram.
-This type of plot therefore will show us the distribution, median, interquartile range (iqr) of data.
-Specifically, the iqr and median are the statistical information shown in the box plot whereas distribution is being displayed by the histogram.
+This type of plot, therefore, will show us the distribution, median, and interquartile range (iqr) of data.
+Specifically, the iqr and median are the statistical information shown in the box plot, whereas the histogram displays distribution.

-A violin plot is showing numerical data.
-Specifically, it will reveal the distribution shape and summary statitistics of the numerical data.
-It can be used to explore data across different groups or variables in our datasets.
+A violin plot shows numerical data.
+Specifically, it will reveal the numerical data’s distribution shape and summary statistics.
+It can explore data across different groups or variables in our datasets.

 Example Data